Creative acts come with a host of benefits – from boosting dopamine to busting stress.

 Make the most of little chunks of time

 Writing a book, painting a mural, or composing a score can loom as tasks so large they’re overwhelming.
 Where to start?
 The answer is: anywhere.
 Break big tasks down into small chunks that can be tackled in spare corners of the day, rather than wait until you have an uninterrupted stretch of time.
 Your progress towards the final goal might be slower, but even 15 or 30 minutes a day adds up.
+It’s entirely possible to finish a significant project by claiming a series of small wins.
+For more tips on getting started, read this post.

 ‘Finish long form article’ is something that probably won’t happen in a single day (at least, not without caffeine).
 But if you can tick off a handful of other tasks (conduct interviews, read research materials, write a dirty first draft, select accompanying images) you’ll start to see forward momentum.
+A lack of time is one of the most common issues that writers complain about.
+Surprisingly, though, this and other writing constraints can spur you on to greater productivity and creativity.
+To find out how, read this post.

 Declare your creative passion